ulf1/simiscore-kshingle/README.md

 # simiscore-kshingle
 A ML API to compute similarity scores between sentences based on k-shingled substrings.
-The API uses the packages [`datasketch`](http://ekzhu.com/datasketch/index.html) and [`kshingle`](https://github.com/ulf1/kshingle).
+The API is programmed with the [`fastapi` Python package](https://fastapi.tiangolo.com/), uses the packages [`datasketch`](http://ekzhu.com/datasketch/index.html) and [`kshingle`](https://github.com/ulf1/kshingle) to compute similarity scores.
 The deployment is configured for Docker Compose.